top of page

 9 AM - 2 PM Mountain Time

-Concierge care at Renee Diane & Associates provides structured, scheduled psychiatric care.
+Concierge care at this practice provides structured, scheduled psychiatric care.
 It does not include 24/7 availability, on-call services, or emergency coverage.
 In the event of an emergency, patients must seek care through emergency services or the nearest emergency department.

-Renee Diane, LLC and Dr. Renee Diane Parisi, DNP do not personally recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on this website and related forums.
+The staff and providers of this practice do not personally recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on this website and related forums.
 Reliance on any information provided by this website, employees, contractors, or medical professionals presenting content for publication is solely at your own risk.

 bottom of page